DodgeHo/ASOfront/README.md

 5. past it into .env as accessKeyId and secretAccessKey
 6. move dotenv to config.js
 7. add accessKeyId and secretAccessKey to config.js
-8. npm install aws-sdk multer-s3
+8. pnpm install aws-sdk multer-s3
 9. routes/uploadRoute.js
 10. set aws.config.update to config values
 11. create s3 from new aws.S3()